ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 shimano steps e6100 motor fitted to the riverside 540e

-Riding a Shimano Steps powered e-bike is very rewarding – the motor is very quiet and incredibly smooth, the assist is tuned into every pedal stroke and gives very intuitive assistance.
-I personally find ‘eco’ mode to be more than adequate for the hilly Cornish countryside, and ‘high’ mode helps you really motor up hills with minimal effort.
+Riding a Shimano Steps-powered e-bike is very rewarding – the motor is very quiet and incredibly smooth, and the assist is tuned into every pedal stroke and gives very intuitive assistance.
+I find the ‘eco’ mode to be more than adequate for the hilly Cornish countryside, and the ‘high’ mode helps you motor up hills with minimal effort.

 Display